PierrunoYT/photoroom-prx-local/README.md

 ## 📄 License

-This project is released under the Apache 2.0 license, matching the PRX model license.
+This project (the web interface and application code) is released under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+**Important**: The PRX-1024-t2i-beta model itself is licensed under **Apache 2.0** by Photoroom.
+When using this application, you are subject to both:
+- The MIT License for this application code
+- The Apache 2.0 License for the PRX model

 ### Use Restrictions